The Light of the Moon

-The Light of the Moon is a 2017 American drama film written, directed, and edited by Jessica M. Thompson.
-It stars Stephanie Beatriz as Bonnie, a woman who was sexually assaulted in New York City and covers a six-week period following the assault and deals with the resulting impact on her and the changes in her relationships.
+The Light of the Moon is a 2017 American drama film written, directed, and edited by Jessica M. Thompson in her feature directorial debut.
+Starring Stephanie Beatriz and Michael Stahl-David, the film follows Bonnie (Beatriz), an architect who is raped by a stranger in New York City and covers a six-week period following the assault and deals with the resulting impact on her and the changes in her relationships, particularly with her boyfriend Matt (Stahl-David).
+Beatriz also served as one of the executive producers of the film.

+The Light of the Moon premiered at South by Southwest on March 24, 2017, where it won the Audience Award for Narrative Feature.
+The Film was theatrically released in the United States on November 1, 2017, to critical acclaim.

 Plot

 Bonnie (Stephanie Beatriz) is a successful architect living in Bushwick, Brooklyn with her boyfriend Matt (Michael Stahl-David) who works in advertising.
 He visits her at work to tell her he can't join her or her coworkers for drinks due to a last minute client meeting.
 Bonnie and her coworkers go out to a bar where she has many drinks as well as a little bit of cocaine.
 While dancing, a bar patron attempts to make inappropriate advances toward her.
 At the end of the night, Bonnie decides to walk home alone and puts on her headphones to listen to music.
 She is subsequently attacked by a stranger in a hoodie and taken into a back alley where he slams her head against the wall and rapes her.
 He then takes her driver's license and threatens her before running off.

 After a moment of shock, she regains enough composure to wipe herself with a tissue and walk home where she puts the tissues and her underwear in a bag and cleans up her head wound.
 Matt finds her sobbing on the couch and asks her what happened.
 She says she was mugged and asks to be taken to the hospital.
 Bonnie returns to work because she's working on a large client, hoping it will help take her mind off of the incident.
 Her coworkers, having been told she was only mugged, cheer her up by telling her she's a badass, while her boss pushes back her meetings to give her more time to prepare.
 However, after some time, her boss feels she hasn't regained enough focus and reassigns her to a smaller client.